Ladies and gentlemen,

 So no matter what you celebrate, Hanukkah, Christmas, Kwanzaa, the solstice, New Year's Eve, National Flashlight Day (that's a real holiday, I had to look it up), this is a "celebrating" time of year.
 And do you know what celebrating means?
 It means you're gonna be posting on Instagram in your cute little holiday sweaters and wearing red lipstick.
 It's Holiday-stagram time (it's not a thing, but I'm making it a thing).

 Disclaimer: I have fallen on both sides of the yes/no line.
 There have been days I'm appalled that people use editing apps and days I thank the good Lord he blessed us with app developers so someone could make FaceTune.
 So I hold no judgement in whatever you choose to do.
-Also, for the remainder of this post I'm going to talk mainly about women because if you haven't been able to tell, I am a woman and I only have experience with women things.
+Also, for the remainder of this post I'm going to talk mainly about women because if you couldn't tell, I am a woman and I only have experience with women things.
 I understand that body image issues are not limited to women, but I am limited to a woman's experience and I don't want to make assumptions.
 Okay, here we go.

 Answer #1: Yes.
 This is the answer a lot of you may have, even if you don't admit to it.
 And in order to make you feel comfortable, I'm going to be honest.
 I edit some of my photos.
 Why?
-Because I look like I dropped out of the Biggest Loser a week too early, and there are days where that makes me really sad.
+Because I look like I dropped out of the Biggest Loser a week too early, and there are days when that makes me really sad.
 And yes I GET IT.
 I could just go put in work at the gym and look better but here is the cold hard truth, I DON'T WANT TO.
 I have tried all the sports, all the workout classes, I have gone through phases where I am in good shape and I never get to that point that people keep telling me about.
 The "Oh!
 But if you go enough you're actually going to like it" place.
 That place doesn't exist for me and I would 2,000% rather go write music to de-stress than lift a bunch of heavy stuff in a sweaty gym.

 Plus, I get a bunch of my photos from photographers and I don't know what they do to the photos before I get them.
 For all I know they could fine tune every hair in my eye brows.
 So yes, some of my photos are edited, And they're not always bathing suit photos or summer photos, sometimes I see a photo, mid-winter and I can't stand my legs.
 And I know that nobody will comment "you're legs look like two under cooked sausages", but I feel like people will think it, so I open up an app and make myself feel better for 20 seconds.